-The bill amends the Michigan Penal Code by adding a new section, 409c, which establishes penalties for individuals who approach first responders after receiving a verbal warning not to do so.
-Specifically, if a person knowingly and willfully violates this warning and remains within 25 feet of a first responder with the intent to impede their duties, threaten them, or harass them, they can be charged with a misdemeanor.
-This misdemeanor carries a potential punishment of up to 60 days in jail or a fine of up to $500.
+The bill amends the Michigan Penal Code by adding a new section, 409c, which establishes penalties for individuals who approach first responders after receiving a verbal warning.
+Specifically, if a person knowingly and willfully approaches within 25 feet of a first responder, with the intent to impede their duties, threaten them with harm, or harass them, they can be charged with a misdemeanor.
+This misdemeanor carries a penalty of up to 60 days in jail, a fine of up to $500, or both.

-Furthermore, the bill escalates the penalties based on the consequences of the violation.
-If the individual’s actions result in injury to the first responder, they can be charged with a felony, facing up to 2 years in prison and a fine of up to $1,000.
-In cases where the violation leads to the death of the first responder, the individual can be charged with a more severe felony, punishable by up to 15 years in prison and a fine of up to $7,500.
-The bill is set to take effect 90 days after being enacted, contingent upon the passage of another related bill.
+Additionally, the bill escalates the penalties for more severe violations.
+If the individual's actions result in injury to the first responder, they can be charged with a felony, facing up to 2 years in prison and a fine of up to $1,000.
+In cases where the first responder is killed as a result of the individual's actions, the penalty increases significantly to a felony charge with a potential prison sentence of up to 15 years and a fine of up to $7,500.
+The bill is set to take effect 90 days after being enacted, contingent upon the passage of House Bill No. 5575.

 House Introduced Bill: 750.1, 750.568